BrianLiew/cheese_quiz_app/README.md

 # cheese_quiz_app
-first iOS app, a quiz app with an adequate amount of cheese knowledge tailoring a user's preferences.
+first iOS app, a quiz app tailoring a user's needs with an rudimentary amount of cheese knowledge